 Staff at Annan have experience of working with children with a wide range of Special Education Needs.
 These include children with dyslexia, dyspraxia, dyscalculia, sensory difficulties, aspergers, autism and non-specific learning difficulties as well as a range of emotional and physical or medical needs.

-The school’s SENDCO is Josie Anderson who is qualified in SEN with particular specialism in Dyslexia and specific learning difficulties and has vast experience of working leading on special needs in many schools in East Sussex.
+The school’s SENDCO is Ania Ponitka who jas an NaSEND qualification and considerable experience of working as a SENDCO special needs in schools in East Sussex.
 The Principal who oversees SEN is Mark Hunter who also has a lot of experience of dealing with agencies and organising support for children with SEN. We have also supported families through the Education and Health Care assessment process and can organise assessments and therapy for children who need it.

 We advise parents to come in to talk through what would be needed to support their child and consider whether the environment is suitable and their child’s needs could be met at Annan.